-IWEA will be offering the opportunity to attend a full-day course during the annual conference on Wednesday, August 15th to earn a certified pretreatment coordinator designation.
+IWEA will be offering the opportunity to attend a full-day course during the annual conference on Wednesday, August 15th beginning at 8:00 AM. to earn a certified pretreatment coordinator designation.
+The course will conclude at 4:00 PM.

 Certified Pretreatment Coordinator